jsamch/regmap_viewer/README.md

 ## Installation instructions

+Make sure you have python3 installed with lxml.
+This tool will not work with python2.

+    sudo apt-get install python3-pip
+    sudo pip install lxml

     cd regmap_viewer
     make all

-Make sure you have python3 installed.
-This tool will not work with python2.

 ## Running instructions

     python regmapview.py

+## Bugs
+There are still some issues with some svd files which are not formatted correctly

+Auto-complete feature is still a bit fidgety.